luchanos/FeverCodeChallengeLuchanos/README.md

 - Run tests in project via IDE or in terminal by `pytest run` (make sure all requirement dependencies had been installed previously).
 - On the first time running it should fail, because we need to change alembic database to the test url (check credentials in [docker-compose-local.yaml](docker-compose-local.yaml)).
 - Rerun tests.
 If it's failed again because of database structure you can run migrations manually as mentioned above but with test database credentials.

+# Improvements

+Of course, I undertand that we need to set up here some sort of:
+- Metrics (Grafana, Prometheus)
+- Logs (Kibana, Elasticsearch)
+- Errors (Sentry)

+I can do it, but I think that as test task implementation it is not important.

+# ExtraMile

+For scaling our application we should understand the way of our product in the future.
+For example:
+- SLA
+- read/write relation
+- geography of users

+If we have geographically widespread usage of our application we can create several DNS servers with instances of our service and database.
+Database should be replicated and data there must be sharded into pieces for better accessibility and durability.

+We can use Kubernetes for orchestration our application.
+It let us run additional instances at peak hours automatically.

+Import of new events with hundreds of providers and hundreds of zones inside - operation with high time complexity.
+Because of that we can create standalone import service with common interface for all events, and it can be implemented via rabbitMQ or Kafka + several consumers.

+According to future task types it's possible to choose NoSQL database (as MongoDB) for solving specific searching tasks.

+We can provide cache on web-app side (time of expiry depends on time of data changing on provider side)

+On the Python side - we can use asyncio for better speed of I/O tasks.

 # FindedErrors